 It's all about the platform.
-If you don't mind using a sound bar as a stand for your TV, this single bar solution is easy to set up and operate.
+If you don't mind using a sound bar as a stand for your TV, this single-unit solution is easy to set up and operate.
 However, if you don't like the idea of raising your TV's viewing angles, the Z-Base 580 may not be for you.
 It's also not very suitable for pairing with a wall-mounted set.
 The lack of an HDMI connection may be another deal breaker, but the sound bar includes plenty of other ports of both the analog and digital variety.

 Features flesh out the versatility.
 The Zvox Z-Base 580 includes a lot of little extras.
-There's input switching, an auto on-off function, onboard PCM and Dolby Digital (but not DTS) decoders, a front 3.5mm input for smartphones and iPods, and a front display.
+There's input switching, an auto on-off function, onboard PCM and Dolby Digital (but not DTS) decoders, a front 3.5 mm input for smartphones and iPods, and a front display.

 An excellent price for a high-quality sound bar.
-It's hard to call any $500 sound bar a value, but for all that you get -- top-notch design, above-average features and high-quality audio with a decent simulated surround sound -- the Zvox Z-Base 580 is competitively priced.
+It's hard to call any $500 sound bar a value, but for all you get -- top-notch design, above-average features and high-quality audio with a decent simulated surround sound -- the Zvox Z-Base 580 is competitively priced.

 1. Sound & Vision Magazine